apparatus/fuge.io/README.md

 [fuge.io][] or can be run locally by cloning this repo and following the steps below.

 ## Run Locally
-After cloning, you will need to get dependencies via npm,
+After cloning, you will need to get dependencies via npm:

 ```
-npm install
+npm i
 ```

 Next simply build and serve to port `4000`,

 ```
+npm run build
 npm run docs
 ```